gkatzioura/influxdb-query-builder/README.md

 Currently only select operations are supported.

-Licensed under Apache License, Version 2.0
+Licensed under The mit license

-Ideas and source code inspired from the [cassandra java driver](https://github.com/datastax/java-driver) project.
+Ideas inspired from the [cassandra java driver](https://github.com/datastax/java-driver) project.